Akshatasarawgi/Personal-Dashboard/README.md

 # Personal Dashboard
-Created a personal dashboard that can be added to the chrome extension. he dashboard currently displays the information on Cryptocurrency - such as current market value, 24hour high market value and 24 hour low value , it also displays the current time in your city, and also the current weather information in your city.
+Created a personal dashboard that can be added to the chrome extension.
+The dashboard currently displays the information on Cryptocurrency - such as current market value, 24hour high market value and 24 hour low value , it also displays the current time in your city, and also the current weather information in your city.

 ## Table of Contents
 - [Overview](#overview)